STRUCTURE of the SUFI MOVEMENT USA and it’s PURPOSE

 - The Symbology Activity is under the leadership of the Most Experienced Farmer and the Dar-es-Salam is the Secretary.

-- The Brotherhood/Sisterhood Activity is under the leadership of the Co-Presidents, and the Peshkar in Europe and the Peskhar in the US act as the Secretaries.
+- The Brotherhood/Sisterhood Activity is under the leadership of the Administrative Representatives, and the Peshkar in Europe and the Peskhar in the USA act as the Secretaries.

 The purpose of the Sufi Movement worldwide and the Sufi Movement USA is to work towards unity.
 Its main object is to bring humanity, divided as it is into so many different sections, closer together in the deeper understanding of life.
 It is a preparation for a world service, chiefly in three ways.
 One way is the philosophical understanding of life; another is bringing about brotherhood and sisterhood among races, nations, and creeds; and the third way is the world’s greatest need, which is the religion of the day.
 Its work is to bring to the world that natural religion which has always been the religion of humanity: to respect one another’s belief, scripture and teacher.
 The Sufi message is the echo of the same divine message which has always come and will always come to enlighten humanity.
 It is not a new religion: it is the same message which is being given to humanity.
 It is the continuation of the same ancient religion which has always existed and will always exist, a religion which belongs to all teachers and all the scriptures.